syncfusion-content/xamarin-docs/Xamarin/Charts/chartseries.md

 ---
 layout: post
 title: Multiple series in Syncfusion.Xamarin.Forms chart
-description: Learn how to render different types of series in a chart
+description: Learn about the how to render the multiple series, combination series, transpose series, and grouping stacked series.
 platform: xamarin
 control: Chart
 documentation: ug